Maple Syrup

 Pure Vermont Maple Syrup

 Every spring, when the snow turns to the texture of granulated sugar and the warm sun melts the frost on the window panes, the sugar maples come out of their long winter’s sleep.
 The result is one of Nature’s most sumptuous delights — fresh maple sap, boiled down to thick, rich syrup as sweet as springtime itself.
 Sandiwood Farm’s 35-acre sugarbush produces some of the highest quality, best tasting maple syrup in Vermont.
-Using old traditions, sap is gathered by hand in buckets, as well as through gravity-fed pipeline to our sugar house.
-We do not use any modern techniques like vacuums or Reverse Osmosis (RO) for our sugarmaking.
-We believe it is important to preserve old traditions, and the final product is worth the additional effort.
+Sap is gathered through gravity-fed pipeline to a pumping station where the sap gets pumped up to another tank by the sugar house at the top of the sugarbush.
+We believe it is important to preserve sugaring and tapping traditions and pass the knowledge and magic on to the the next generations on the farm.

 From Our Trees to Your Table